 David Gilbert

-David Gilbert is a Product Manager & Designer with over 18 years of experience building consumer software and hardware products with startups and large companies around the world.
+David Gilbert is a product manager and designer with over 18 years of experience building consumer software and hardware products for startups and large companies worldwide.

 What I believe